santoshkkashyap25/NLPAPP/Readme.md

 Web Scraping:

 Web Scraping of a HTML web page to scrape the transacripts of all the comedians from "Scraps From The Loft".The notbook `get_transcripts.ipynb` crawls the Scraps From The Loft web archive for a directory of links and other data relating to transcripts from 330+ comedians' stand-up performances.
 Collected links are then iterated through to scrape sub-pages which contain the actual transcripts.
 Some cleaning and tagging is done using Regex and an IMDb api.
-### The dataset that results from running `get_transcripts,ipynb` then `cleaning,ipynb` contains the following columns:
+### The dataset that results from running `get_transcripts & cleaning.ipynb` contains the following columns:
           [title,
-          tags,
-          link,
-          name,
+          tag,
+          url,
+          names,
           year,
           transcript,
           language,
           runtime,
           rating,
-          words,
           word_count,
           f_words,
           s_words,